Article updated January 2020

 - Missed their contraceptive pill

 EllaOne is considered to be the most effective morning after pill on the market.
-The active ingredient is a chemical called ulipristal acetate, which comes in the form of a single tablet.
-EllaOne is a medicine known as a selective progesterone receptor modulator.
+It is a medicine known as a selective progesterone receptor modulator.
+The active ingredient is a chemical called ulipristal acetate, which comes in the form of a single tablet

 During the typical menstrual cycle, progesterone is produced once the egg has matured and been released from the ovaries - serving to prevent the release of any more eggs into the fallopian tubes.
 Within ellaOne, ulipristal mimics this process and encourages the body to believe that ovulation has already occurred - preventing the egg's release for five days.